LucasFidon/BigData_Lab2/TF-IDF/README.md

-Sort: sort the words wrt to their TF-IDF score (still using MapReduce) You can run: java cs.Lab2.SortperTFIDF.SortDriver.java output_round3/part-r-00000 rankingTFIDF Resuts can be found in rankingTFIDF/part-r-00000
+Sort: sort the words wrt to their TF-IDF score (still using MapReduce) You can run: java cs.Lab2.SortperTFIDF.SortDriver.java output_round3/part-r-00000 rankingTFIDF Results can be found in rankingTFIDF/part-r-00000

-In particular the top20 words and their TF-IDF values were:
+In particular, the top20 words and their TF-IDF values were:

 buck@callwild	0.006827235
 dogs@callwild	0.002442956